philwild/infosecdocs/docs/2 - Concepts.md

 See Splunk's [documentation on tags](https://docs.splunk.com/Documentation/Splunk/latest/Knowledge/Abouttagsandaliases) for further information.

-###Permissions, users and roles
+###Permissions, Users and Roles

 Permissions within Splunk define who has access to data and knowledge objects.
 Roles within Splunk are given permission to access data within indexes and access apps and knowledge objects.
 Splunk users inherit the permissions granted to the roles that have been assigned to the user.

-When first created within Splunk web, knowledge objects are private and only accessible to the user that created them.
+When first created within Splunk Web, knowledge objects are private and only accessible to the user that created them.
 A Splunk knowledge manager can share these objects with other Splunk users by adjusting the permissions of the objects.
 Knowledge objects can be shared with individual roles, or everyone.
 Knowledge objects can also be restricted to be available within a single app, or globally.

-Permissions for knowledge objects can be managed through the Settings menu within Splunk web.
+Permissions for knowledge objects can be managed through the Settings menu within Splunk Web.
 It is important to understand that permissions related to knowledge objects can impact data models.
 Fields and Tags that are private cannot feed a data model.
 Private data models cannot be accelerated, etc. Wen troubleshooting, checking the permissions on knowledge objects can often identify the cause of an issue.

-Further information can be found in Spunk's [documentation](https://docs.splunk.com/Splexicon:Permissions).
+Further information can be found in Spunk's documentation.
+The Splunk [Splexicon](https://docs.splunk.com/Splexicon:Permissions) contains links to the relevant pages.

-###Macros
+###Macro

 Search macros contain snippets of searches for re-use in other Splunk searches.
 A search macro is referenced in other searches through its name.
 You enclose the name of a search macro within the back-tick character to reference it in another search.
 As an example, you could create a search macro named `iis_logs` with the following definition: